 Captain Dysart sighed.
 “Are you absolutely sure, Sera?”

 “Completely.
 Sorry, captain.
 You made your choice.”

 In less than an hour, the two ships were far enough away from each other to use their FTL drives safely.
-Sera punched in the command to start the process, and watched Jianyu’s eyes lose focus as he ran through the complex calculations that would keep them traveling safely through the folds of space and time that the drive created.
+Sera watched Jianyu’s eyes lose focus as he ran through the complex calculations that would keep them traveling safely through the folds of space and time that the drive created.
 In front of her, the light of the stars smeared and blurred.
-She slumped back in her chair, suddenly exhausted.
-She balled her hands into fists to stop her fingers from shaking.
+She slumped back in her chair, suddenly exhausted, and had to ball her hands into fists to stop her fingers from shaking.
 Flying fast was a thrill like no other, but the adrenaline rush never lasted.

 Captain Dysart said.
 “It’s a mess in the lab.
 You should help clean it up.”
 She sounded more tense than usual; she must have been angry that she’d been tricked.